dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ---
 ## dbt Cloud v1.1.21 (March 3, 2021)

-TODO - enter release description and curate below notes
+This changelog wraps up work on what we've been calling the SQL Drawer in the IDE - some design nudges, some interface adjustments, overall a cleaner and snappier experience.
+If you haven't dipped into the IDE in a while it's worth taking a look!
+Some back-end work as well, making SSO and role based admin easier and more broadly available for Enterprise level folks, along with your usual assortment of bug squashes and iterations.

 #### Enhancements

+- Styling and copy adjustments in the Cloud IDE
-- Open self-service rbac to all enterprise customers
+- Open self-service role based access control to all Enterprise customers
 - Update AuthProvider UI to enable SAML and Okta
 - Add a SAML auth redirect URL

 #### Fixed

-- added param to admin project mapper to included soft deleted projects
+- Add param to admin project mapper to included soft deleted projects
 - Fix delaying logs when we are waiting for a model to finish executing
-- Saving gsuite auth provider form should trigger an authorize
+- Saving GSuite auth provider form triggers an authorize
-- Scribe should populate truncated debug logs when runs are executing
+- Scribe populates truncated debug logs when runs are executing
-- Delayed attempts for non-200 status codes
+- Delay attempts for non-200 status codes
 - Add logic to support select fields in adapter UI
 - Undo clobbering groups